 Emporia State University at Emporia was established as the Kansas State Normal School.

 March 1863 – Congress provides for the removal of all Indians from Kansas.

 July 1863 – Federal forces began to arrest Kansas City area women who were provided shelter to or were suspected of gathering information on the Confederate partisans’ behalf.
-Both women and children were rounded up an imprisoned in several buildings throughout the Kansas City area.
+Both women and children were rounded up and imprisoned in several buildings throughout the Kansas City area.

-August 13, 1863 – One of the buildings in downtown Kansas City, utilized as a women’s prison, collapsed, killing 5 women and injuring dozens of others.
+August 13, 1863 – One of the buildings in downtown Kansas City, utilized as a women’s prison, collapsed, killing five women and injuring dozens of others.
 Crowds mobbed the area shouting “Murder” at the Union forces.
 Later, William Quantrill and his men would claim that the building was deliberately weakened, giving them ammunition for the infamous attack on Lawrence that was about to come.